 If you’re thinking about one of the newer Skylake Pentium options here instead of the G3258, think again.
 The G3258 is overclockable and gives you incredible value for the money you spend.
 This can’t be duplicated by one of the more modern chips.

 I’ve also included a build that gives you the best of both worlds; the power of an i3 along with a more capable GPU in the GTX 1050 or 1050 Ti.
 While this build would have cost around $450 a few months ago, it’s now in the $400 range.
 I’ll include some benchmarks below so you can get a better idea of which one is best for you and the types of games you play.
 For a good comparison of how all of these CPUs perform in-game, I highly recommend Techspot’s review of the i3-6100.
+If you go with the i3-7100 these numbers should be slightly higher because of the higher clock rate.
+However, in terms of IPC Kaby Lake is pretty much neck and neck with Skylake.

 *Keep in mind with all of these numbers that I try to use the best price from all retailers.
 If you only use a single retailer or come in a month that doesn’t have these rebates, you’ll likely be around $50 more expensive for the same PC.
 Look for rebates from cases, power supplies, and graphics cards from the month you’re purchasing in order to get a similar final price.